Indian-ish by Priya Krishna

 Indian food is everyday food!
 This colorful, lively book is food writer Priya Krishna’s loving tribute to her mom’s “Indian-ish” cooking — a trove of one-of-a-kind Indian-American hybrids that are easy to make, clever, practical, and packed with flavor.

 I first became interested in this book after the whole Bon Appétit blow-up back in 2020.
 In the early stages of the pandemic, that magazine’s articles and cooking videos were like a lifeline towards normalcy for many folks, including myself.
-But when the company’s inequitable treatment of non-white test kitchen cooks and content creators came to light, many of the big-name contributors opted to go their separate ways.
-Priya Krishna was one of them.
+When that publication slightly imploded and many of its content creators went their separate ways, I tried to follow along with some of them on their continued adventures.
+I was delighted to find this cookbook had recently been published by one of them, Priya Krishna.

 I was particularly intrigued by the fact that the author had grown up in Texas, like me.
 In fact, her parents still live here and her mother was a major contributor to the book.
 This somehow made the new-to-me cuisine less intimidating.
 After all, at the very least I should be able to get all the ingredients for curbside pickup at my H-E-B, right?